redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/README.md

 In this demo/workshop we are bringing some ideas about how to build a gitops-like environment using just Ansible Automation Platform (AAP).
 This is a great approach when using applications deployed using Podman, but when you introduce a Kubernetes API it's even better to complement the AAP with the use of any of the existing GitOps tools (ie. ArgoCD) or Kubernetes API-focused management products, for example, Red Hat Advance Cluster Management (ACM).
 In the specific case of Microshift, at this moment (January'24) the management of applications on top of Microshift using ACM is a technical preview feature and in the near future Microshift will be supporting dedicated GitOps tools.

+Demo/workshop steps for APP lifecycle ideas with AAP and Microshift:

 * [Edge computing APPs lifecycle management - APPs with Microshift](s4-app-lifecycle-microshift.md)